The Museum is a welcoming shared space.

 Do you allow food or drinks?

-No food or drinks are allowed in the gallery spaces.
+No food or drinks are allowed in the Museum gallery spaces.

 Is there a restaurant or café at the Museum?

-Panama 66, the Museum’s restaurant, is located in our Sculpture Court and features craft beer and fresh casual fare sourced locally for the whole family.
+Panama 66, the Museum’s restaurant, is located in our May S. Marcy Sculpture Court and Garden and features craft beer and fresh casual fare sourced locally for the whole family.
+No outside food is allowed in the Court and Garden.

 Do you have any guided tours or audio tours?

-We offer docent tours throughout the day.
+We offer virtual tours led by docents on a variety of topics throughout each month.
 Visit the schedule here.
-We offer a free mobile app that has 200 insider stories about our works of art, 15+ hours of video content, several augmented reality experiences, and much more.
-We offer ArtStops led by an educator or curator at noon the third Tuesday of every month..
+We also offer a free mobile app that has 200 insider stories about our works of art, 15+ hours of video content, several augmented reality experiences, and much more.
 Ask at the Visitor Relations desk for availability.

 Are there signature works of art that I cannot miss?